wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-the-risks-from-obsolete-products.md

 This guidance provides advice to organizations who are unable to fully migrate away from obsolete products before the end of their support dates.

-### **NOTE**
+> This guidance does *not* provide a risk-free way of continuing to use obsolete products, but will help to reduce the risks of doing so.

-This guidance does *not* provide a risk-free way of continuing to use obsolete products, but will help to reduce the risks of doing so.
+>

-The only fully effective way to mitigate this risk is to migrate away from the obsolete product.
+> The only fully effective way to mitigate this risk is to migrate away from the obsolete product.

----
+{.is-info}

-## Why manage the risk from obsolete products?
+# Why manage the risk from obsolete products?

 Using obsolete products compounds two related problems: